mheilner/MartinAndrewWebsite/README.md

 Key Features
--Section for submission of articles/blog/postd from people with industry experience and skill '\n' -Interviews/Podcasts with similar individuals -platform for skill assistance with mentors
+-Section for submission of articles/blog/postd from people with industry experience and skill -Interviews/Podcasts with similar individuals -platform for skill assistance with mentors
 -multiple page interface